 I visited Dotonbori street every night during my one-week trip to Osaka.

 When passing the neighborhood, the scent of food is everywhere from the restaurants and restaurants along the road.

 Dotonbori street gathers many famous Japanese dishes, especially: Takoyaki, Yakisoba, Yakiniku, Ramen, and Sushi.

 Besides culinary, Dotonbori is famous for attractive entertainment services such as karaoke, sauna, massage, specialty shops, theaters, or galleries where you can enjoy works of art, ceramics, and paintings.

 - Transport: Most of the area in Doronbori is only accessible on foot.
 If you want to enjoy the view from the river, you can rent a boat.

 - Food: I recommend joining the Osaka food tour.
 You’ll get to explore the hidden gems of Osaka and try delicious local dishes.

 Visit Osaka Castle

-Osaka Castle is surely one of the most popular places to visit in Osaka.
-The castle is not only a symbol of Osaka city but also the pride of architectural and cultural quintessence of the Japanese.
+Osaka Castle is undoubtedly one of the most popular places to visit in Osaka.
+The castle is a symbol of Osaka city and the pride of the architectural and cultural quintessence of the Japanese.

 Osaka castle was built in the late 16th century by Toyotomi Hideyoshi, a famous lord who ruled over the entire country of Japan in the 1590s.
 This castle was burned and rebuilt many times.